rdegges/pycall/docs/index.rst

 pycall's Documentation
 ======================

 Welcome to pycall's documentation.
-This documentation is divided into different parts.
-I would suggest to getting started with the :ref:`installation` docs, then heading over to the :ref:`quickstart` section.
-Besides the quickstart there is also a more detailed :ref:`tutorial` that shows you how to create a complete (albeit small) application with pycall.
-If you want to dive into all the internal parts of pycall, checkout the :ref:`api` documentation.
+The documentation is divided into several different parts, and can be read through like a book.
+If you're relatively new to telephony, you may want to start at the :ref:`foreward`, and read through to the end.
+If you're interested in the API itself, you can skim through the :ref:`api` pages.

+If you want to contribute code to the project, please read the *entire* :ref:`developing` section before diving into the code.

 .. include:: contents.rst.inc